oHTGo/F-BauCua/README.md

 # F-BauCua

-This repository is a backend for playing the game **Bầu Cua Tôm Cá** (gourd crab shrimp fish), a Tet event of FPT University with the participation of students from different regions of Vietnam.
+This repository is a backend for playing the game **Bầu Cua Tôm Cá** (gourd crab shrimp fish), a Tet event of FPT University with the participation of students from different regions of Vietnam, only play for 2 hours.

 Here is the frontend repository link: [GitHub](https://github.com/phuong74200/bau-cua).